 Simply enter the following command in the terminal:

 Clone DataKernel locally and import it as a Maven project.
+Check out branch v3.1.
 Before running the example, build the project (Ctrl + F9 for IntelliJ IDEA).

 First, create a folder for application and build an appropriate project structure:

 Next, you need to integrate DataKernel in your project.
 There are two ways to do it:

 Another way to integrate DataKernel is to clone DK, import it as a Maven project, check out branch v3.1 and run the following script in project directory:

 pom.xml file like in the example above.

 Make sure that your project SDK is set to 1.8+.